jecki/DHParser/documentation_src/manuals/01_ebnf.rst

 Here, the TagName-parser in the definition has been prefixed with a double colon ``::``.
 This double colon is the "Pop"-operator and can be put in front of any symbol defined in the grammar.
-If a symbol is annoted with the operator, then its parsing-rule will not be executed, but the last value that has been parsed by the symbal will be retrieved and match against the following part of the document by simple text-comparison.
+If a symbol is annotated with the operator, then its parsing-rule will not be executed, but the last value that has been parsed by the symbol will be retrieved and match against the following part of the document by simple text-comparison.
 If the last value matches the "Pop"-parser will remove that value from the stack of earlier values and report a match.
 Otherwise a non-match will be reported and the value will be left on the stack.
 In the example, since the Pop-parser ``::TagName`` follows a mandatory marker ``§``,